-Students in good academic standing at the time they complete our foundational course sequence (no grades less than B) must submit a Plan of Study to the M.P.H.
-Office indicating coursework completed/anticipated toward the M.P.H. degree.
 Students must identify a three (3) person Advisory Committee to guide and review ILE-related activities.
-This Advisory Committee must consist of 2 persons recognized within the Public Health Area of Study (see eligible individuals on page 9), as well as a third individual outside our program faculty who represents a field and/or experience relevant to the student's ILE topic.
+This Advisory Committee must consist of 2 members of the UConn Faculty who are affiliated with the UConn's Public Health Area of Study, as well as a third individual outside our program faculty who represents a field and/or experience relevant to the student's ILE topic.
 All Advisory Committee members must hold a graduate degree and background appropriate for the student's capstone project.
 A copy of the external Advisory Committee member's Curriculum Vitae (CV) must be sent with the Plan of Study to our Program Office for review, before it is sent to the Graduate School for approval.